Spain—Engineering in Barcelona

 - Research Your Destination

 Students will live in shared apartments or a homestay with access to a kitchen, and will have to share bathrooms and other facilities.
 Location and proximity to internships will vary based on individual placements.
-Students should not have to commute more than 45 minutes to their internship.
+Students should not have to commute more than one hour each way to their internship.
 Students will have access to wifi and laundry facilities.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

-Students staying in a homestay will have breakfast and dinner provided.
+Students staying in a homestay will have all breakfasts and dinners provided.

 Short excursions and day trips will be included as part of the program: